 Throughout this strategy, we talk to achieving sustainability.
-This strategy uses the Sustainable Development Goals (SDGs) as our guide to understand our aspirations.
+This strategy uses the UN Sustainable Development Goals (SDGs) as our guide to understand our aspirations.
 We will also reference our actions and contributions against these.

-Our Aspiration:

-A Sustainable University
+Our Aspiration: A Sustainable University

-Waipapa Taumata Rau | The University of Auckland aspires to be a Sustainable University by 2030, where:
+Waipapa Taumata Rau|The University of Auckland aspires to be a Sustainable University by 2030 where

-- Our contribution, through our education, research, operations and partnerships, creates a fair, ethical and sustainable future. - Sustainability principles and practices are woven into all aspects of our endeavour so that we leave the University in a better place for future generations.
+- Our contribution, through our education, research, operations, and partnerships, creates a fair, ethical and sustainable future. - Sustainability principles and practices are woven into all aspects of our endeavour so that we leave the University in a better place for future generations.

-For Waipapa Taumata Rau | University of Auckland to be a Sustainable University by 2030, we must:
+For Waipapa Taumata Rau | The University of Auckland to be a Sustainable University by 2030 we must:

-Operate in a sustainable manner and ensure that sustainability is central to our decision-making and actions.

-- Challenge current thinking and demonstrate positive examples of sustainable practices through our research, teaching, operations and engagement. - Demonstrate leadership in social, cultural and environmental sustainability. - Educate our graduates, as leaders of tomorrow, to exhibit the values and knowledge of sustainability in its most expansive sense. - Generate and leverage research and partnerships to accelerate social, cultural and environmental sustainability at a local, national, Pacific region and global scale.

-Integrate the principles of Te Ao Māori, Te Tiriti o Waitangi and social equity as key components of our sustainability aspiration.
+- Operate in a sustainable manner and ensure that sustainability is central to our decision making and actions - Challenge current thinking and demonstrate positive examples of sustainable practices through our research, teaching, operations and engagement - Demonstrate leadership in social, cultural and environmental sustainability - Educate our graduates, as leaders of tomorrow, to exhibit the values and knowledge of sustainability in its most expansive sense - Generate and leverage research and partnerships to accelerate social, cultural and environmental sustainability at a local and global scale - Integrate the principles of Te Ao Māori, Te Tiriti o Waitangi and social equity as key components of our sustainability aspiration.

-The year 2030 has been identified by the New Zealand government, the UN through the SDGs and the Intergovernmental Panel on Climate Change (IPCC) as a key milestone for needed change.
-It is also the timeline set for Te Rautaki Aronga Toitū | Sustainability Strategy.
+The year 2030 has been identified by the NZ government1, the United Nations2 and the IPCC3 as a key milestone for needed change.
+It is also the timeline set for Te Rautaki Aronga Toitū.

-As such this strategy is positioned within, draws on and will be assessed against these overarching guides.
 Now is the time to ensure that the entire University prioritises and incorporates this sustainability agenda to create a systemic approach that raises the bar and magnifies our contribution to sustainable development outcomes.